Optimal Dividend Strategy for an Insurance Group with Contagious Default Risk: Introduction

 It is worth noting that some recent work such as \cite{AlbrecherAM}, \cite{GuSZ} and \cite{Grandits} consider the collaborating dividend problem between multiple insurance companies, in which the credit default and default contagion are again not concerned.
 Instead, they consider some independent insurance companies and assume that one insurance company can inject capital into other companies whenever their financial ruins occur.
-In particular, \cite{AlbrecherAM} and \cite{GuSZ} study the optimal dividend for two collaborating insurance companies in compound Poisson and diffusion models respectively. \cite{Grandits} extends the previous work to a different solvency criteria.
+The optimal dividend for two collaborating insurance companies in compound Poisson and diffusion models are studied by \cite{AlbrecherAM} and \cite{GuSZ} respectively.
+The extension to different solvency criteria is considered later by \cite{Grandits}.
 Although these work differ substantially from the present paper, we confront similar challenges from the multi-dimensional singular control problem and some new mathematical methods are required.